 Fertilizing can also help encourage blooming.
 Wandering jew flowers are pretty small and insignificant, and not all varieties look the same.

-A wandering jew flower can be purple, pink, or white, and it’s always fun to see them.
-Sometimes they will even flower during the winter, which is a welcome surprise!
+The flowers can be purple, pink, or white, and it’s always fun to see them.
+Sometimes they will even bloom during the winter, which is a welcome surprise.

 Bugs aren’t usually an issue when growing wandering jews outdoors.
 But spider mites, aphids, and fungus gnats can become a problem indoors.